Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: Cellular A1 -chain complexes associated with the Bruhat decomposition

 Observe that $B\dot{w}B$ doesn't depend on the choice of $\dot{w}$.
 This induces the stratification by open subsets

 where $\ell$ is the length of the longest element $w_0$ in $W$ and for every $i$, one has

 Another way to define $\Omega_i$ is to observe that

-It is well known (see below for a precise recollection) that the $k$-schemes $B \dot{w}B$ are isomorphic to a product of an affine space and $T$.
+where $\dot{w}(\Omega_0)$ denotes the translate of $\Omega_0$ by $\dot{w}$.
+It is well known (see Section \ref{subsection complex in rank 1} below for a precise recollection) that the $k$-schemes $B \dot{w}B$ are isomorphic to a product of an affine space and $T$.
 Thus, these are affine, smooth and cohomologically trivial and consequently, we obtain a cellular structure on $G$.

 \begin{definition} For a split reductive (connected) algebraic $k$-group $G$, with fixed split maximal torus $T$ and Borel subgroup $T\subset B\subset G$, we call the above cellular structure the \emph{canonical} or \emph{Bruhat cellular structure} on $G$. \end{definition}